pnnehome/pnnehome.github.io/docs/source/index.rst

     Home <home/home>
     Code <code/code>
+    Data <data/data>
     Contact <contact/contact>

 Welcome to Pre-trained NNE
 ==========================

+.. role:: note-text

+(:note-text:`Note\: This website is still under construction.
+Last update on May 20, 2024.`)

 This is the companion website for Wei and Jiang (2024b) (see `papers`_).
 The website provides a pre-trained estimator for a consumer search model used in economics & marketing.
 The idea is to allocate the bulk of work to pre-training.
 So an end user can estimate a structural econometric model as easy as a reduced-form model.